Last updated on July 1st, 2023 at 11:45 pm

 - Green color wire indicates earth wire.

-- The fifth wire of earth is taken from the earthing pit to the consumer’s place.
+- The fifth wire of the earth is taken from the earthing pit to the consumer’s place.

 - The standard voltage at which the electricity board delivers power to the consumer is generally 415 V, 50HZ.